 - Output Impedance: 100 Ohms

 - Manufacturer Part Number: AT2020

 The AT2020 is a phenomenal entry level cardioid condenser microphone.
 What is a cardioid capsule?

 It feels really solid and durable in your hand, and is super easy to set up.
-The sound coming out of this puppy is impressive, especially for a $100 mic.
+The sound coming out of this puppy is impressive, especially for the price.